romaneg/bread-and-cheeses/_posts/basics/2019-05-22-starter-cultures.md

 The term *wild* does not seem very appropriate either.
 Even by cultivating your own starter culture you also select some micro-organisms that can be very different from the organisms you had from the start.

-We can identify four different types of non-industrial starter cultures:
+We can identify three different types of non-industrial starter cultures:
 - backslopping (of whey or fermented milk, also called clabber sometimes)
 - kefir grains
 - tools, ustensils